 The old adage that knowledge is power can certainly hold true when you’re concerned about miscarrying.
 “To cope with anxiety regarding miscarriage, educate yourself on how to recognize what your body is going through and understand the best way to protect your health and your baby’s wellbeing,” Hafeez tells Romper.
 “Make sure also to attend regular prenatal checkups to reduce your risk of a miscarriage.”

-Another suggestion from Hafeez is to focus on the things that you can control like eating a healthy diet, moving your body regularly, and staying hydrated.
-She also recommends journaling as a way to alleviate anxious feelings.
-“This can help you reflect on your concerns and brainstorm potential solutions,” Hafeez says.
+While holding an awareness that — in many ways — miscarriage is beyond your control, it may help to focus on the things that you can control, suggests Hafeez.
+Simple things like eating a healthy diet, moving your body regularly, staying hydrated, or even journaling as a way to alleviate anxious feelings can help redirect your nervous energy.

-One simple tactic to reach for in the moment when your mind starts to spiral with miscarriage worries is deep breathing.
+Deep breathing, or even a simple meditation practice, can really help, too.
 “Anchoring in the breath is one of the most potent healing mechanisms we have when we feel worried and afraid,” Kambolis says.
 “We know that slow, deep breathing — like 4,4,6,2 breathing — supports health by turning up the soothing parasympathetic nervous system and tamping down the activating sympathetic nervous system, a sure route to feeling calmer.”

-Also, as tempting as it is to connect with others online, it can be helpful to stop doomscrolling.
-“In general, I would try to avoid relying solely on information from the web as it may often not be relevant to your specific situation,” Stegmann says.
-Lean on other moms who have been there, speak to a therapist, or talk to your healthcare provider to help guide you through the overwhelm of miscarriage worries.
+Also, as tempting as it is to connect with others online, it can be helpful to stop scrolling.
+“In general, I would try to avoid relying solely on information from the web, as it may often not be relevant to your specific situation,” Stegmann says.
+Lean on other moms who have been there, speak to a therapist, or talk to your health care provider to help guide you through the overwhelm of miscarriage worries.